centrapay/centrapay-docs/legacy/src/api/payment-requests/payment-requests.md

 <a name="pay"></a>
 ### Pay a Payment Request **EXPERIMENTAL**

-There are two methods of paying a payment request.
+To pay a payment request you must supply the name of the [Asset Type][] and one of `assetId`, `transactionId` or `authorization`.
-The first uses Centrapay [Assets] and requires you to provide the Id and the type of the asset.
+Use assetId if the [Asset Type][] is managed by Centrapay.
+Use transactionId to verify an external transaction such as a Bitcoin payment.
-Alternatively you can provide an external transaction Id and the Centrapay [Asset Type][] for any payments that we support.
-An example of an external transaction would be a Bitcoin payment.
+Use authorization to authorize an external transaction.

 {% reqspec %}
   POST '/api/payment-requests/{paymentRequestId}/pay'